MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-application-package.md

 3. Run the cmdlets.
 -->

+## Create the deployment package

-##Exporting an application or tenant database to a BACPAC file
-An application or tenant database must be in data-tier application files in BACPAC format (.bacpac file) before you can import them to an application in Dynamics NAV Management Portal.
-You can export the databases to .bacpac files by using SQL Server Management Studio.
+When you deploy your application online, you must provide a compressed .zip file that contains the application and tenant databases as data-tier application files, known as BACPAC (.bacpac) files.
+This article describes how you to create the BACPAC files and zip.
+You can do this using SQL Server Management Studio.
->**Important:** You must use SQL Server Management Studio 2012 Service Pack 1 or later.
-The reason for this is that earlier versions of SQL Server Management Studio store table data in .bacpac files in JSON format, which is not supported by the Dynamics NAV Management Portal.
-Later versions store data in BCP format, which is supported by the Dynamics NAV Management Portal.

-To export a database to a BACPAC file, follow these steps:
+### Export the application and tenant database to BACPAC files

 1. In SQL Server Management Studio, connect to the server instance that hosts the application and tenant databases.
-2. In Object Explorer, right-click the application database, choose Task, and then choose Export Data-tier Application.
+2. In **Object Explorer**, right-click either the application or tenant database, choose **Task**, and then choose **xport Data-tier Application**.
-3. Follow the steps in the Export Data-tier Application wizard to export the application database to a .bacpac file on your computer or network.
+3. Follow the steps in the **Export Data-tier Application** wizard to export the database to a .bacpac file on your computer or network.

     You can use any name for the .bacpac file.
+4. Repeat steps 2 and 3 for the other database.

 For more information about exporting databases to .bacpac format, see [Export a Data-tier Application](https://msdn.microsoft.com/en-us/library/Hh213241.aspx).

+## Create a zip file

 ## See Also
  [Configuring Database Components](Configuring-Database-Components.md)